All These Things That I've Done: Music videos

 The song has two music videos, the earlier of which was filmed in July 2004.
 It features the band singing while walking down Brick Lane, London, whilst accompanied by a crowd.
 The video also featured shots of the audience who attended the band's concert at the London Astoria on July 8, 2004.
 The later version, which served as promotion for airing, was released as the fourth single in the United States and Australia and was directed by Dutch photographer Anton Corbijn, being filmed in May 2005 in Las Vegas.
-The video features a surreal, dream-like sequence, where the Killers, dressed as cowboys, are attacked by scantily clad female warriors armed with boomerangs.
+The video features a surreal, dream-like sequence, where the Killers, dressed as cowboys, are attacked by scantily clad female warriors armed with boomerangs, inspired by 1965 film Faster, Pussycat!
+Kill!
+Kill! with scenes shot at the Las Vegas Neon Museum.
 The story in the video is told out of order, but can be put in its order by the numbers displayed in the video.
 The band later made use of a similar cowboy motif during promotion of their second album, Sam's Town, and its accompanying tour and music videos during 2006 and 2007.